-As an ATV rider, you are an ambassador for ATV enthusiasts everywhere.
-In Kawartha Lakes, Kawartha ATV Association is fully committed to ensuring that all ATV riders abide by laws governing the use of ATVs where riding is permitted.
-It is your responsibility to ensure that you are familiar with local by-laws and other restrictions, while riding KATVA sanctioned trails.
-Before you ride, take time to know your obligations.
+As an ATV/SXS rider, you are an ambassador for off-road enthusiasts everywhere.
+In Kawartha Lakes, KATVA is fully committed to ensuring that all ATV/SXS riders abide by laws governing the use of ATVs/SXS where riding is permitted.
+It is your responsibility to ensure that you are familiar with local by-laws, the Off-Road Vehicle Act and other provincial laws while riding KATVA sanctioned trails.
 If you are uncertain about trail restrictions or requirements for riding on KATVA trails, contact us directly for assistance.

 General Rules for Riders and ATVs

 While many rules are imposed by provincial or municipal authorities, KATVA applies additional expectations of permitted riders.
-These general rules apply all riders and their ATVs on KATVA trails.
+These general rules apply to all riders and their ATVs/SXS on KATVA trails.

-- must not trespass on private property or otherwise disrupt private landowners
+- do not trespass on private property or otherwise disrupt private landowners

-- must not remove or unnecessarily disrupt vegetation
+- do not remove or unnecessarily disrupt vegetation or wildlife

-- must yield right-of-way to other trail users when approaching:
+- yield right-of-way to other trail users when approaching: